 He had known by her choice of words that the view would be spectacular.
 Incredibly stunning was the way she described it and now he saw for himself that it was.
 Fully expecting to see a horse and cart enter from the far end of the lane Mike kept close to the hedge on the opposite side of the house.
 A blackbird hopped away with a soft squawk.
 In the distance he heard a rumble of thunder but knew that rain would not appear that day.

-The smells and sounds of the countryside were comforting.
-Not since he’d left home had he felt so lighthearted.
+The smells and sounds of the country were comforting.
+Not since he’d left home had he felt so light-hearted.
 He could breathe here, unlike his mother’s house where every cluttered room produced feelings of hysteria.

 Feeling suddenly carefree, he hobbled across the narrow lane and sat on the kerbstone, surprising himself by a childish display of defiance against his mother.
 ‘Don’t sit in the road wearing a hole in your pants,’ she’d shout from the garden gate.
 ‘D’ya think I’m made of money?’